 I own a few multi-chargers from brands including Anker, LifeCHARGE, and Kinkoo.
 I have written reviews on those, but this one is in another league entirely.
-The NTONPOWER really stands for "a TON of power" being the first of its kind to offer 10 USB charging ports.
-I literally have not seen anything like this until I got the sample so I do look forward to reviewing this unit and seeing if it does hold up as promised.
+The NTONPOWER really stands for "a TON of power"; it's the first of its kind to offer 10 USB charging ports.
+I literally have not seen anything like this until I got the sample, so I do look forward to reviewing this unit and seeing if it does hold up as promised.

-Although this is their official image, this was exactly the first thing that came to mind.
-It reminded me of those restaurants with the iPad ordering system.
-Typically sushi places, but I don't want to rule any other places out.
+The official image above reminded me of those restaurants with the iPad ordering system.
+It's typically sushi places, but I don't want to rule any other places out.
 In my actual test, I did not use 10 iPads so, of course, my layout won't be as clean as this.
 This is a good first image highlighting the potential for both personal and commercial uses for this multiple charger.

 There are a couple things I found really interesting with this multiple charger.
 The first is that it comes with its own cooling system.
 It has a fan built in to dissipate heat, which I think its very cool.
 I have noticed that my Anker 5-port charger gets warm when I use four to five of the ports at once, but never really thought about actually cooling down the charger.
 I guess it is a different story when you have 10-ports versus just five.